fusionjs/fusion-plugin-font-loader-react/README.md

 # Performance Mode

 By default fonts are lazily loaded.
 For users on slower networks a lazily loaded font is likely to result in signficant FOUT (flash of unstyled content) or FOIT (flash of invisible content).
-Prloading fonts will prevent this but will also compete with the bandwith of other critical resources (e.g. core JavaScript bundles).
+Preloading all fonts will prevent FOUT and FOIT, but will also compete with the bandwith of other critical resources (e.g. core JavaScript bundles).

 This plugin makes it easy to implement [FOFT (flash of faux text)](https://www.zachleat.com/web/foft/) as a font loading strategy.
 With FOFT, you preload only unstyled fonts while continuing to lazy load styled fonts (bold, italic etc. variants).
-This takes advantage of browsers' ability to synthesize styled variants (FOFT)of fonts when the unstyled font is already loaded and reduces visual jarring and browser reflow.
+This takes advantage of browsers' ability to synthesize styled font variants (FOFT) when the unstyled font is already loaded, and reduces visual jarring and browser reflow.

-For example, if you're using the `Lato` font family, you can defer loading of `Lato-Bold` since the browser can synthesize faux styles for bold and italics for any font by using a generic algorithm.
+For example, if you're using the `Lato` font family, you can preload `Lato-Regular` and defer loading of `Lato-Bold` since the browser can synthesize faux styles for bold and italic versions of available fonts.
 However, the faux font synthesis algorithm isn't perfect.
 Font design is an art, which means that there are artistic and ergonomic differences between a synthesized bold style and a hand-crafted font such as `Lato-Bold`.
 Ideally we want to use `Lato-Bold` instead of a synthesized bold, but it's acceptable to temporarily show a synthesized bold while waiting for the true `Lato-Bold` font to be downloaded and switching over when the download is done.
 The (less desirable) alternative would be to either block `DOMContentLoaded` while all `Lato` variations are downloaded, or asynchronously downloading the entire font family, causing a long period of FOUT/FOIT.

-You can tune the balance between performance and user experience by varying the `preloadDepth` configuration value, which lets you specify how many levels of fonts to preload and how many to load asynchronously.

 ## Performance Mode Config